MayankAKAmacky/Macky-ki-repository/README.md

 # Macky-ki-repository
-this is my first repository.
+This is my first repository.
 <br>
-author: Mayank Pratap
+Author: Mayank Pratap